freelawproject/free.law/content/making-the-viz-algo.md

 In February we [announced][viz] our [Supreme Court Citation Network tool][home] that we developed with [University of Baltimore School of Law][ubalt].
 We haven't had a chance until now to comment on some of the technical difficulties that came up while we were working on it.
 If you're not familiar with this tool, you should take a moment now to go check it out ([gallery][g], [homepage][home]).

 In this post I'll be talking about the challenges that we overcame in order to efficiently generate these visualizations.
+If you like what you read here, you might [want to vote (hint, hint)][cali] for Colin Starger's talk at the [Cali Conference][2016].

+## In the Beginning&hellip;

-From the beginning, a goal was to create a system that could quickly generate these diagrams in response to a user's request, without resorting to any kind of "please wait" mechanism such as a spinner (<i class="fa fa-spin fa-spinner"></i>) or any other tricks that might frustrate our users.
+A goal at the start was to create a system that could quickly generate these diagrams in response to a user's request, without resorting to any kind of "please wait" mechanism such as a spinner (<i class="fa fa-spin fa-spinner"></i>) or any other tricks that might frustrate our users.
 This would turn out to be a very difficult goal beacuse of the nature of citation networks.

 In a database like ours, the data is organized into tables, much like in an Excel Spreadsheet.
-One table we have simply has two columns, which say that Opinion A (in column 1) cites Opinion B (in column 2).
+One such table simply has two columns, which say that Opinion A (in column 1) cites Opinion B (in column 2).
 This table currently [has about 25 million rows][stats].
 Most opinions have about 30 rows in this table, with each row representing another citation from Opinion A to Opinion B or C or D.

 For example: